 - It recognizes the need to balance financial indicators of success such as sales with non-financial indicators such as customer satisfaction (business measures).

-- It balances internal requirements of employees and processes, with the external requirements of customers and shareholders.
+- It balances the internal requirements of employees and processes, with the external requirements of customers and shareholders.

 - It looks at past performance (lagging indicators) such as financial statements as well as current performance (leading indicators) including the measurement of daily business systems and processes.